TheHelmholtz/thehelmholtz.github.io/about.md

 #### Neural Nets

-I am kinda obssessed with unsupervised methods that preserve information.
+I like unsupervised methods that preserve information.
 VAEs and Boltzmann machines are examples of such methods.
-These methods don't work the way we want, and I've been trying to figure out why.
+These methods currently don't scale to bigger datasets, and I've been trying to figure out why.
 Some of my forward-looking research interests are listed [here](/direction).

 #### GPU assembly coding

 I wrote an [assembler](http://code.google.com/p/asfermi) for NVIDIA Fermi GPUs back in 2011, while I was trying to write more optimized GPU code for neural nets.
-It's been a few years, but I'm now starting a new project that focuses on neural nets inference speed.
-I'm doing optimization at both the assembly level and the algorithmic level, with the objective of enabling real time object detection, semantic segmentation and depth estimation within a small power package.
+I'm now starting another project, with the objective of enabling real time object detection, semantic segmentation and depth estimation within a small power package, using optimization at both the algorithmic and the assembly level.

 #### Modular programming languages